-Then too, it was to add some color to monotone assignments that my teacher handed out to the class.
+Then too, it was to add some colour to the monotone assignments that my teacher handed out to the class.

-But when I saw a display of adult coloring books and pencil crayons at my local bookstore, I was intrigued and inquisitive by it all.
+But when I saw a display of adult colouring books and pencil crayons at my local bookstore, I was intrigued and inquisitive by it all.

-It wasn’t long before I found myself sitting at my dining room table looking at the intricate patterns in my book and inanimately deciding on which colors would suit the picture best.
+It wasn’t long before I found myself sitting at my dining room table, looking at the intricate patterns in my book, and inanimately deciding which colours would suit the picture best.

-The bright colors I used in the picture made me feel a little upbeat and it had an all-round pleasing effect on my mood.
+The bright colours I used in the picture made me feel a little upbeat, and they had an all-around pleasing effect on my mood.

-How Coloring Affects Our Brains
+How Colouring Affects Our Brains

 “Watching children and the way that they relax while coloring really prompted the thought, why can’t adults re-enter that space in a brain state?”

-“I was struggling with executives, managers, people who would normally be referred to me with stress, who just found it enormously difficult to do deep breathing, relaxation or meditation,” he says.
+“I was struggling with executives, managers, and people who would normally be referred to me with stress, who just found it enormously difficult to do deep breathing, relaxation or meditation,” he says.

-he relaxation that coloring provides lowers the activity of the amygdala, a rudimentary part of our brain involved in controlling sensation that is affected by anxiety.
+The relaxation that coloring provides lowers the activity of the amygdala, a rudimentary part of our brain involved in controlling sensation that is affected by anxiety.

-El Nadi took this hobby one step further and self-published her own book of designs when she could not find a publisher who wanted to publish her book.
+El Nadi took this hobby one step further.
+She self-published her own book of designs when she could not find a publisher who wanted to publish her book.
 They thought it was a joke.